samjones00/docs/docs/_documentation/grpc.md

 ## Features

-In addition to providing a highly-productive code-first development model ServiceStack gRPC adds a lot of additional features that makes developing gRPC Services a joy:
+In addition to its code-first development model ServiceStack gRPC adds a number of useful features to simplify and provide a richer gRPC
+Services development experience:

 ### protobuf-net Inheritance